CabrilloRoboticsClub/cabrillorobotics.github.io/src/index.md

 [Cabrillo Foundation Donate](https://foundation.cabrillo.edu/donate-2/)

-In the "where to direct gift" drop down choose "Other" and type "Cabrillo Robotics Club" in the Notes field.
+In the "where to direct gift" drop down, choose "Other," and type "Cabrillo Robotics Club" in the Notes field.

 ## Socials